-The system will enable schools and law enforcement agencies to input data on averted school attacks, including various data points that may be useful to researchers and others who wish to identify lessons learned and effective practices.
-The database will be populated initially by reviewing public domain sources and interviewing local officials involved in prevented and completed school attacks since January 2000.
+The system enables schools, law enforcement agencies, and others involved in preventing acts of violence to input data on averted and completed school attacks, including various data points that may be useful to researchers and others who wish to identify lessons learned and effective practices.
+The database has been populated initially with primarily public domain sources in addition to some reports from law enforcement and school officials.
+The database currently contains over 100 incident reports of averted and completed acts of violence in US schools.
 With a deeper understanding of the dynamics, timing and evolution of these threats, those directly responsible for protecting the nation’s students will be better prepared to accomplish that critical responsibility.

-There is currently no national repository of information about averted school attacks or even completed school attacks.
-As a result, policymakers and practitioners lack valuable evidence-based insights that could guide their decisions and actions, and increase the number of positive outcomes.
+There are few repositories of information on averted school attacks and completed school attacks.
+As a result, policymakers and practitioners lack valuable evidence-based insights that could guide their decisions and actions and increase the number of positive outcomes.
 Because school shootings themselves are relatively rare events, the universe of data on these episodes is small.
 Widening the area of focus to include averted school attacks would expand greatly the available information on these threats.
 Currently, no available data system exists that systematically collects information on these types of events.

 Senior Law Enforcement Project Manager

 Dean Esserman, J.D.

 Senior Counselor/Senior Project Manager

 National Police Foundation